 Pittsburgh is a beautiful city with all the amenities of a large vibrant city but the charm and feel of a small town to suit all types of interests.
 Pittsburgh is home to the Pittsburgh Steelers, Pirates and Penguins, offers 90 unique neighborhoods, dining and nightlife, art and natural history museums, shopping, children’s activities and museums, scenic parks and lakes, is a business and education hub and offers various surprisingly affordable housing options.

 Click here to download or view the UPMC Fellowship application form.
 The applicant must be able to secure an unrestricted Pennsylvania medical license and DEA, be a US citizen or have appropriate visas and have completed an ACGME approved radiology residency.
 The University of Pittsburgh/UPMC is an equal opportunity, affirmative action employer.

 Please submit your completed, signed application with the following supporting materials:

-3 letters of recommendation (1 must be from your program director)
+3 letters of recommendation (one of which must be from your program director)

 Division of Abdominal Imaging

 Pittsburgh, PA 15213